-The Dunlop Tortex Standard .60mm Orange Guitar Pick is a quality option for any musician, and it’s cheap enough that you can experiment with a variety of different thicknesses.
+Bottom Line: The Dunlop Tortex Standard .60mm Orange Guitar Pick is a quality option for any musician, and it’s cheap enough that you can experiment with a variety of different thicknesses.
 Because these picks are so widespread they aren’t the most unique option around, but there’s no flaws that are bringing them down either.

 Fender 351 Shape Classic Pick

 One of the most important manufacturers of musical instruments and accessories in the world, Fender has secured a place in music that isn’t likely to be erased within the lifetime of anyone currently alive.
 The company has maintained a presence in the market since its inception decades ago, offering a platform for the world’s most innovative and technical musicians to ever expand the limits of a variety of different instruments.

 Though the company is known more for their guitars than anything, namely the Stratocaster and Telecaster, Fender actually has a pretty longstanding reputation of producing a variety of instruments and products to support them.
 They’ve made some of the most popular amplifiers the world has ever seen, and while they may not be as highly regarded as their Gibson counterparts they actually made some outstanding banjos during the 70s.
 They also pumped out a line of lap steel and pedal steel guitars that were very positively received, ensuring that while they’re always going to be a guitar-centric company they definitely aren’t a one trick pony.